HuntsmanCancerInstitute/MultiRepMacsChIPSeq/docs/Examples.md

 	[run\_pe\_nocontrol Script](https://github.com/HuntsmanCancerInstitute/MultiRepMacsChIPSeq/blob/master/examples/run_pe_nocontrol.sh).
 	This example is with two paired-end samples, each with three replicates, but without reference controls.
-A global mean coverage is generated as the _lambda_ control from the ChIP samples.
+By default (as of version 21), this generates dynamic large _lambda_ reference control from the experimental bam files.
+	This should reduce weak or false-positive peak calling, particularly with noisy or high background datasets, e.g. some ATAC-Seq, but less helpful with very clean or sparse datasets, e.g. Cut&Run.
+To turn off _lambda_ control and revert to using a global mean average as reference, add the `--nolambda` option to the command.

-		multirep_macs2_pipeline.pl \
+		multirepchipseq.pl \
 		--chip Rpd3_Ch1.bam,Rpd3_Ch2.bam,Rpd3_Ch3.bam \
 		--name Rpd3 \
 		--chip Tup1_Ch1.bam,Tup1_Ch2.bam,Tup1_Ch3.bam \